Constantine Manos: Career

 After his time in Greece, Manos lived in Boston.
 In 1974, he was hired by the city to create the photographs for the Where's Boston? exhibition, a large production in honor of Boston's 200th anniversary.
 The photos from that exhibit were published in the book Bostonians: Photographs from Where's Boston?
 Manos also worked on projects for Time-Life Books.

 In 1995, American Color was published, containing Manos' recent photographs of American people.
-A Greek Portfolio was reissued in 1999, followed by a major exhibition of his work at the Benaki Museum of Athens.
+A Greek Portfolio was reissued in 1999, followed by a major exhibition of his work at the Benaki Museum in Athens.
 In 2003, Manos was awarded the Leica Medal of Excellence for his American Color photographs.

-Manos continues to photograph with Leica cameras, and is currently working on material for a second American Color collection.
+Manos continued to photograph with Leica cameras, and worked on material for a second American Color collection.